jonilaserson/apples_sqr/README.md

   - Red cells indicate incorrect predictions
   - Cell intensity indicates the magnitude of predictions
   - Statistics are shown side-by-side for easy comparison

+## Advanced Features

+### Dual Threshold Classification

+The tool supports dual threshold classification, allowing you to define an "uncertainty zone" between two thresholds:

+- **High threshold**: Samples with scores above this threshold are classified as positive
+- **Low threshold**: Samples with scores below this threshold are classified as negative
+- **Uncertainty zone**: Samples with scores between thresholds are left unclassified

+This approach is useful when:
+- The cost of misclassification is high
+- You want to focus only on high-confidence predictions
+- You need to handle ambiguous cases differently

+In the GUI, you can:
+1. Enable dual thresholds using the checkbox next to each model
+2. Set the threshold range using the slider
+3. View coverage metrics showing what percentage of data received a definitive prediction
+4. See dashed lines on ROC curves showing the difference between optimal and actual operation points

+Metrics affected by dual thresholds:
+- **Coverage**: Percentage of samples that received a definitive classification
+- **Precision/Recall**: Based on high threshold for positive predictions
+- **Specificity/NPV**: Based on low threshold for negative predictions
+- **Accuracy**: Based only on covered samples (excluding those in the uncertainty zone)